The Greatest Show on Earth poster

 The First Threshold at 38 minutes marks the transition into Act II, occurring at 25% of the runtime.
 This demonstrates the protagonist's commitment to Holly chooses to stay and compete with Sebastian, accepting the challenge to perform without a net to reclaim her spotlight.
 This active decision commits her to the dangerous new world of escalating risks., moving from reaction to action.

 The Collapse moment at 111 minutes (73% through) represents the emotional nadir.
 Here, The catastrophic train wreck occurs, derailing the circus.
 Performers are trapped and injured, equipment is destroyed, and the show appears finished.
-This literal disaster contains the "whiff of death" as lives hang in the balance., illustrates the protagonist at their lowest point.
+This literal disaster contains the "whiff of death" as lives hang in the balance., demonstrates the protagonist at their lowest point.
 This beat's placement in the final quarter sets up the climactic reversal.

 The Second Threshold at 121 minutes initiates the final act resolution at 79% of the runtime.
 Brad and the circus community decide collectively that "the show must go on."
 They choose to rebuild and perform again, synthesizing personal sacrifice with communal purpose.
 The lesson of the Mirror World—authenticity and service—becomes the path forward., demonstrating the transformation achieved throughout the journey.